suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 # Content Key Distribution

-The sub-sections below describe two content key distribution methods, namely AES Key Wrap (AES-KW) and Ephemeral-Static Diffie-Hellman (ES-DH).
+The following sub-sections describe two content key distribution methods:
-Many other methods are specified in the literature, and are even supported by COSE.
-AES-KW and ES-DH cover the popular methods used in the market today and they were selected due to their maturity, different security properties, and because of their interoperability properties.
+AES Key Wrap (AES-KW) and Ephemeral-Static Diffie-Hellman (ES-DH).
+While many other methods are specified in the literature and supported by COSE, AES-KW and ES-DH were chosen for their widespread use in the market today.
+They were selected for their maturity, differing security properties, and strong interoperability.

-The two content key distribution methods require the CEKs to be randomly generated.
-The guidelines for random number generation in {{RFC8937}} MUST be followed.
+Both content key distribution methods require the CEKs to be randomly generated.
+The guidelines for random number generation in {{RFC8937}}
+MUST be followed.

-When an encrypted payload is sent to multiple recipients, there are different deployment options.
-To explain these options we use the following notation:
+When sending an encrypted payload to multiple recipients, various deployment options are available.
+The following notation is used to explain these options:

 ~~~
   - KEK[R1, S] refers to a KEK shared between recipient R1 and
     the sender S.
   - CEK[R1, S] refers to a CEK shared between R1 and S.
   - CEK[*, S] or KEK[*, S] are used when a single CEK or a single
     KEK is shared with all authorized recipients by a given sender
     S in a certain context.
   - ENC(plaintext, k) refers to the encryption of plaintext with
     a key k.
 ~~~

 ## Content Key Distribution with AES Key Wrap {#AES-KW}

 ### Introduction

-The AES Key Wrap (AES-KW) algorithm is described in {{RFC3394}}, and can be used to encrypt a randomly generated content-encryption key (CEK) with a pre-shared key-encryption key (KEK).
+The AES Key Wrap (AES-KW) algorithm, as described in {{RFC3394}}, is used to encrypt a randomly generated content-encryption key (CEK) with a pre-shared key-encryption key (KEK).
 The COSE conventions for using AES-KW are specified in {{Section 8.5.2 of RFC9052}} and in {{Section 6.2.1 of RFC9053}}.
-The encrypted CEK is carried in the COSE\_recipient structure alongside the information needed for AES-KW.
-The COSE\_recipient structure, which is a substructure of the COSE\_Encrypt structure, contains the CEK encrypted by the KEK.
+The encrypted CEK is carried within the COSE\_recipient structure , which includes the necessary information for AES-KW.
+The COSE\_recipient structure, a substructure of COSE\_Encrypt, contains the CEK encrypted by the KEK.

-To provide high security for AES Key Wrap, it is important that the KEK is of high entropy, and that implementations protect the KEK from disclosure.
-Compromise of the KEK may result in the disclosure of all data protected with that KEK, including binaries, and configuration data.
+To ensure high security when using AES Key Wrap, it is important that the KEK is of high entropy and that implementations protect the KEK from disclosure.
+A compromised KEK could expose all data encrypted with it, including binaries and configuration data.

-The COSE\_Encrypt structure conveys information for encrypting the payload, which includes information like the algorithm and the IV, even though the payload may not be embedded in the COSE_Encrypt.ciphertext if it is conveyed as detached content.
+The COSE\_Encrypt structure conveys the information needed to encrypt the payload, including details such as the algorithm and IV.
+Even though the payload may be conveyed as detached content, the encryption information is still embedded in the COSE_Encrypt.ciphertext structure.

 ### Deployment Options